cambridge-collection/xslt-transformation-engine/docs/README.md

     $ docker build -t cdcp-xslt-transformation-engine --platform linux/amd64 .

+Be sure to include `--platform linux/amd64` otherwise Docker will build the image for your specific platform architecture unless you have specifically overridden it with the `DOCKER_DEFAULT_PLATFORM` environment variable.
+The live AWS Lambda needs the `linux/amd64` image.

 ## Creating your own transformation scenario

 For instructions on how to create your own transformation scenario, see <https://github.com/cambridge-collection/xslt-transformation-engine-scenario-template>